smetanadvorak/fm_myo_barebones/README.md

 ### 0. Install Anaconda
 If you are not familiar with Python and virtual environments, I suggest using Anaconda.
 Download a Python 3.7 Anaconda from [the official site](https://www.anaconda.com/products/individual) and install it.
 Use default installation options.

-If you are familiar with virtual environments, create a new one and proceed to step __3__.

 ### 1. Install MyoConnect

 Install MyoConnect from the provided setup file: [Windows](https://www.dropbox.com/s/2dfv0gpqq0c2qrp/Myo_Connect_Installer.exe?dl=0), [MacOS](https://www.dropbox.com/s/ua43z9n2rib4hv3/MyoConnect.dmg?dl=0).